udragan/microservices_bookHub/solution/services/book-service/README.md

     before creating migration make sure that all the needed models are imported explicitly into db/alembic/env.py !!
 > alembic revision --autogenerate -m "migration description"
 > alembic upgrade head

+- all models MUST be imported explicitly in db/alembic/env.py